kevinding0218/InterviewDocuments/Q and A/System Design/Stars/Load Balancer.md

 If a server is not available to take new requests or is not responding or has elevated error rate, LB will stop sending traffic to such a server.
 ### Pros
 - Users experience faster, uninterrupted service.
 Users won’t have to wait for a single struggling server to finish its previous tasks
-- help us achieve high throughput and availability
+- help us achieve high throughput and availability, only forward traffic to “healthy” backend servers.
+To monitor the health of a backend server, “health checks” regularly attempt to connect to backend servers to ensure that servers are listening.
 ### How it works
 - When domain name is hit, request is transferred to one of the VIPs registered in DNS for our domain name.
 VIP is resolved to a load balancer device, which has a knowledge of FrontEnd hosts.
 1. load balancer seems like a single point of failure.
 What happens if load balancer device goes down?